cosmob3/cpnt262-rest-api/README.md

   All errors must be handled gracefully:

-    - Rejected fetch() Promises are handled by a catch block (for example, there is a network error) or similar
+    - X Rejected fetch() Promises are handled by a catch block (for example, there is a network error) or similar
-    - The request doesn't return a 200 OK response code such as 404 Not found
+    - X The request doesn't return a 200 OK response code such as 404 Not found
-    - API data validated in case it's missing, is of an unexpected data type or otherwise undefined
+    - X API data validated in case it's missing, is of an unexpected data type or otherwise undefined

 ### Journal